NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 The turbidity data is now visible in the *Environment* tab.
 The turbidity variable is a data frame, which is a tabular set of data with rows (observations) and columns (variables), very much like a spreadsheet.

 A data frame is a variable that holds tabular data, like in a spreadsheet.
+Within the Tidyverse, a data frame is called a *Tibble*.
+This strange term is a reference to the New Zealand accent of the main developer of this software, Hadley Wickam.

 The data is stored in rows and columns.
 Each column is a variable, which are sometimes called a data field or a parameter.
 Each row holds an observation or a measurement.
 The table below shows the start of a data frame with one row as an example.

 | Sample_No | Date_Sampled | Sample_Point | Zone | Result | Units |
 |-----------|--------------|--------------|------|--------|-------|